 In a similar way all the subjects are divided into core and specific subjects.
 The entire syllabus is provided in the information brochure Page 39.

-Exam Pattern for GATE
+GATE Exam Pattern

 The exam will take place for a duration of 3 hours in Computer Based Mode.
 GATE 2020 paper will contain 65 questions and the total marks will be 100.